 The U.S. system of higher education may be quite different from that of your country.
 At the undergraduate level, many U.S. colleges and universities offer what is called a liberal arts education, the purpose of which is to insure both breadth and depth of learning.
-Students gain exposure to a broad range of subjects by taking courses in the humanities, the social sciences, and the natural sciences.
+Students gain exposure to a broad range of subjects by taking courses in the arts, humanities, social sciences, and natural sciences.
 This broad base of learning serves to complement specialization in a major field of study.

 Some students are initially hesitant about taking courses outside their major area, but most appreciate the opportunity to explore various fields of interest.
 Some modify their academic plans because of the educational growth that liberal arts learning provides.
 For example, students may decide to choose a new major, to double-major in seemingly unrelated fields, or to minor in fields quite different from their majors.
 Regardless of their majors, almost all students graduate with a deep appreciation of the value of a liberal arts education.
 We therefore urge you to keep an open mind and to sample courses in a variety of academic disciplines.

 In addition to classroom learning, participation in co-curricular activities, clubs, and in volunteer work plays a very important role in an Earlham education.
 These experiences give students the opportunity to develop leadership skills and work together on common projects or concerns.